The contact mapping class group and rational unknots in lens spaces: Legendrian and transverse rational unknots in lens spaces

 By Lemma~\ref{lem:fix}, we can further assume that $f$ fixes a small neighborhood $N$ of $\partial V \cup D$.
 Now pick a sphere $S$ contained in $N$ and parallel to a sphere $\partial N \setminus \partial V$.
 Perturb $S$ to be convex and let $B$ be the ball in $V$ bounded by $S$.
 By Eliashberg \cite[Thoerem~2.1.3]{Eliashberg:S3}, there exists a unique tight contact structure on $B$ up to isotopy fixing the characteristic foliation on $S$.
 Also, according to Eliashberg \cite[Theorem~2.4.2]{Eliashberg:S3}, we have $\pi_0(\Cont(B,\xi|_B)) = 1$.
 This implies that $f|_B$ is contact isotopic to the identity relative to the boundary.
 Since $f|_N$ is the identity, $f$ is contact isotopic to the identity relative to the boundary and this completes the proof. \end{proof}

 We need several steps to classify Legendrian and transverse rational unknots in tight contact structures on lens spaces.
 The first step is to classify Legendrian representatives of the core in a universally tight contact structure on a solid torus with two dividing curves.
 Legendrian knots in a solid torus with longitudinal dividing curves were already studied by Etnyre and V\'ertesi \cite{EV:pi1}.
+Recall that for a Legendrian knot $L$ and a given framing $F$ of $L$, the \dfn{twisting number} $\tw_F(L)$ is the difference between the framing induced by the contact structure and $F$.
+We note that $\tb(L) = \tw_{F}(L)$ when $F$ is the Seifert framing.
+Also, for a smooth knot type $K$,the \dfn{maximal twisting number} $\twb_F(K)$ is the maximal value of the twisting numbers with respect to $F$ among all Legendrian representatives of $K$.

 \begin{proposition} Let $\xi$ be a universally tight contact structure on a solid torus $V = S^1 \times D^2$ with two dividing curves of slope $s$.
 Then the core of $(V,\xi)$ is Legendrian simple: there exists a unique Legendrian representative $L$ with the maximum twisting number $\twb_F = \lfloor s \rfloor$ where $F$ is the product framing of $V$.
 Any Legendrian representative of the core is Legendrian isotopic to $L$ or its stabilization. \end{proposition}